UOM-EEE-EEEN11202/notes-part2/docs/chapters/week2/lab_a_stage_2.rst

          $ git commit -a -m "Changed the name"

-      :console:`-a` asks all of the files to be committed.
-This is optional.
-You can remove this and list files one by one if you'd like.
-The :console:`-m "text"` is required.
-To commit your files git requires that you add a message documenting your changes.
-This should be something meaningful, saying what has changed and why.

-Committing the changes only updates the local repository.
+As before, committing the changes only updates the local repository.
 You also need to explicitly update the remote repository.
 This is very common industry practice - you work on a local copy of the code, and can make as many version controlled changes as you like.
 When you're done making changes, you update the remote repository so that other team members can access the updated code.
 This lets you work independently, while also collaborating and keeping in sync with others.
 In the EEEN11202 labs you're working by yourself, but we're still going to replicate this process (and use it for the Gradescope submissions) so that you gain experience in this industry standard process.

 .. tab-set::
    :sync-group: gui_cli

    .. tab-item:: :fab:`fa-display` GUI
-      :sync: key1
+      :sync: key4

-      Once you've committed your changes, and before you make any others, the :console:`Commit` button will change to display :console:`Sync Changes`.
+      Press the :console:`Sync Changes`.
 Press this and the changes will be pushed to the remote repository.

       .. figure:: ./images/git_sync.png
          :width: 800